Tails86/ansi-string/README.md

 s.apply_formatting(AnsiFormat.BG_BLUE, 21, 29)
 s.apply_formatting([AnsiFormat.FG_ORANGE, AnsiFormat.ITALIC], 21, 35)
 print(s)

+# This will result in the same printout using AnsiStr instead of AnsiString
+s = AnsiStr("This string contains multiple color settings across different ranges") s = s.apply_formatting(AnsiFormat.BOLD, 5, 11)
+s = s.apply_formatting(AnsiFormat.BG_BLUE, 21, 29)
+s = s.apply_formatting([AnsiFormat.FG_ORANGE, AnsiFormat.ITALIC], 21, 35)
+print(s)
 ```

 #### Format String

 A format string may be used to format an AnsiString before printing.
 The format specification string must be in the format `"[string_format][:ansi_format]"` where `string_format` is the standard string format specifier and `ansi_format` contains 0 or more ANSI directives separated by semicolons (;).
 The ANSI directives may be any of the same string values that can be passed to the `AnsiString` constructor.
 If no `string_format` is desired, then it can be set to an empty string.
+This same functionality is available in `AnsiStr`.

 Examples: